When Location Shapes Choice: Placement Optimization of Substitutable Products: Uniformly Priced Products

 For uniformly priced products, we demonstrate that the \place\ problem can be transformed into an instance of constrained maximization of a monotone submodular function.
 The foundation of our reduction is based on the established lemma below.

-\begin{lemma} [\cite{berbeglia2020assortment}] For any RUM choice model, the expected revenue function $R(\cdot)$ is both monotone and submodular when all products are priced identically. \end{lemma}

-Lemma \ref{submod} is a well-established result observed across various RUM choice models.
-As an example, \cite{desir} demonstrates this result for the Markov Chain choice model. \cite{berbeglia2020assortment} provides a proof of this lemma for general RUM choice models (see Lemma 4.2 in their paper).
-Note that there are choice models that are not RUM but adhere to Assumption \ref{ration}, in which the revenue function is not submodular, and therefore do not verify the above lemma. \cite{berbeglia2020assortment} presents such an example in their paper.
-Hence, we restrict ourselves to RUM models in this section.
+\begin{lemma} [\cite{berbeglia2020assortment}] For any RUM-based choice model, the expected revenue function $R(\cdot)$ is both monotone and submodular when all products are priced identically. \end{lemma} Lemma \ref{submod} is a well-established result observed across various RUM-based choice models.
+As an example, \cite{desir} demonstrates this result for the Markov Chain choice model. \cite{berbeglia2020assortment} provides a proof of this lemma for general RUM-based choice models (see Lemma 4.2 in their paper).
+Note that there are choice models that are not RUM-based but adhere to Assumption \ref{ration}, in which the revenue function is not submodular, and therefore do not verify the above lemma. \cite{berbeglia2020assortment} presents such an example in their paper.
+Hence, we restrict ourselves to RUM-based choice models in this section.

 Building on Lemma \ref{submod}, we establish that the \place\ problem with identical prices, can be formulated as a problem of maximizing a monotone submodular function under a matroid constraint\footnote{A matroid on ground set $U$ is given by a family of subsets of $U$, denoted $\mathcal{F}$.
 Every set in $\mathcal{F}$ is called an independent set of the matroid. $\mathcal{F}$ satisfies the following properties: (i) The empty set, $\phi$, is independent. (ii) If $A\in \mathcal{F}$ then $B\in\mathcal{F}$ for all $B\subseteq A$. (iii) If $A,B\in\mathcal{F}$ and $|B|<|A|$, then $ B\cup\{x\}\in \mathcal{F}$ for some $x\in A\backslash B$.}.
-There are several algorithms for maximizing a monotone submodular function subject to a matroid constraint. \cite{nemhauser1978analysis} showed that a greedy algorithm that iteratively builds the solution by adding elements one by one is $0.5$ approximate. \cite{calinescu2011maximizing} give $(1-1/e)$ approximation algorithms for the problem which is the best known approximation.
+There are several algorithms for maximizing a monotone submodular function subject to a matroid constraint. \cite{nemhauser1978analysis} showed that a greedy algorithm that iteratively builds the solution by adding elements one by one is $0.5$ approximate. \cite{calinescu2011maximizing} give $(1-1/e)$-approximation algorithms for the problem which is the best known approximation.
 We refer to \cite{badanidiyuru2014fast} for a review of other algorithms for the problem.
-The next theorem shows how to obtain $(1-1/e)$ approximation algorithm for the \place\ problem with identical prices.
+The next theorem shows how to obtain $(1-1/e)$-approximation algorithm for the \place\ problem with identical prices.